jentery/mdia200v3/index.md

 *Please email me if you have any questions or concerns about Worksheet 4.*

-## M 25 November: Methodologies, Part 9
+## M 25 November: Approaches, Part 9

 Before class, please read the handout titled, "Participation."